Nick Senzel Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.
+- The Phillies had the 17th-ranked team ERA across all MLB pitching staffs (3.97).

+- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Strahm (1-0) gets the start for the Phillies, his third of the season.
+- Nola makes the start for the Phillies, his fourth of the season.
+He is 0-2 with a 7.04 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his last appearance on Monday, the left-hander tossed five scoreless innings against the Miami Marlins while surrendering four hits.
+- In his last appearance on Tuesday against the Miami Marlins, the right-hander went 5 2/3 innings, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.